Ghazni Province: Healthcare

 The percentage of households with clean drinking water fell from 35% in 2005 to 18% in 2011.

 The percentage of births attended to by a skilled birth attendant increased from 7% in 2005 to 11% in 2011.

 Education

 The overall literacy rate (6+ years of age) fell from 35% in 2005 to 31% in 2011.

 The overall net enrolment rate (6–13 years of age) increased from 39% in 2005 to 54% in 2011.

 Demographics

 As of 2020, the total population of the province is about 1,386,764, which is multi-ethnic and mostly a tribal society.
-The ethnic composition of the province are as follows: Hazaras, Pashtuns, Tajiks and Hindus.
+Ethnically, Ghazni is composed mainly of Hazaras and Pashtuns, which both make up about 45% of the population each.
+Hazaras live mainly in the north and west, while the Pashtuns live mainly in the south and east.
+Tajiks make up only about 5% of the whole province's population, but are the main ethnic group of the capital city Ghazni at about 50% there.
+Also, there is a small community of Hindus.
 Agriculture and animal husbandry are the primary occupation of the citizens of Ghazni.
 Wheat, alfalfa, melons, and almonds are among the largest crops produced.